mmoran0032/essentials/README.md

 packages that aren't included in the base install.
 Most of these are in support of other primary packages.
 I've broken them down into those subsets for ease.

-- build-essential vim git texlive-full cmake rsync unzip
+- build-essential vim git texlive-full cmake rsync unzip mercurial
 - **GIT** libssl-dev libcurl4-openssl-dev libexpat1-dev asciidoc xmlto docbook2x
 - **PYTHON** libpython3-dev python3-setuptools python3-psutil python3-pip

+  Some utilities can also be cross-compiled for python2, so just run the above without the `3` to get this functionality.
 - **MATPLOTLIB** libpng12-dev libfreetype6-dev python3-dateutil
   python3-pyparsing python3-cairo-dev libffi-dev python3-tk tk-dev
 - **SCIPY** gfortran liblapack-dev